ruby/www.ruby-lang.org/en/documentation/faq/4/index.md

 onetwo: : 33
 ~~~

-while, until, and for are control structures, not blocks, so local variables
+`while`, `until`, and `for` are control structures, not blocks, so local
-within them will be accessible in the enclosing environment. loop, however,
+variables within them will be accessible in the enclosing environment.
-is a method and the associated block introduces a new scope.
+`loop`, however, is a method and the associated block introduces a new scope.

 ### When does a local variable become accessible?

-Actually, the question may be better asked as: "at what point does Ruby work
+Actually, the question may be better asked as: “at what point does Ruby work
-out that something is a variable?"
+out that something is a variable?”
 The problem arises because the simple
-expression “a” could be either a variable or a call to a method with no
+expression `a` could be either a variable or a call to a method with no
 parameters.
 To decide which is the case, Ruby looks for assignment statements.
-If at some point in the source prior to the use of “a” it sees it being
+If at some point in the source prior to the use of `a` it sees it being
-assigned to, it decides to parse “a” as a variable, otherwise it treats it
+assigned to, it decides to parse `a` as a variable, otherwise it treats it
 as a method.
 As a somewhat pathological case of this, consider this code
 fragment, submitted by Clemens Hintze: